Chapter 41. Installing and configuring kdump

 • The FUJITSU Server PRIMEQUEST 2000 Series Installation Manual

-To determine the cause of the system crash, you can use the crash utility, which provides an interactive prompt very similar to the GNU Debugger (GDB).
-This utility allows you to interactively analyze a core dump created by kdump, netdump, diskdump or xendump as well as a running Linux system.
-Alternatively, you have the option to use Kernel Oops Analyzer or the Kdump Helper tool.
+To identify the cause of the system crash, you can use the crash utility, which provides an interactive prompt similar to the GNU Debugger (GDB).
+By using crash, you can analyze a core dump created by kdump, netdump, diskdump, or xendump and a running Linux system.
+Alternatively, you can use the Kernel Oops Analyzer or the Kdump Helper tool.

 Procedure